 The purpose of a UPS is to maintain and extend the length of time when continuous power is supplied to the devices with which it is connected.
 It is something similar to a power surge bar with a battery compartment.

 The more recent digital and high-definition television units, including plasma and LCD flatscreen TVs, can be very sensitive to power spikes and changes in voltage.
-More and more consumers are using UPS units to regulate voltage and protect the TVs from the power fluctuations.
-There also used to prevent burnouts that may occur when there is a severe power sag or failure and the voltage drops – but UPS can preserve power to your TV long enough for it to be turned off properly.
+More and more consumers are using UPS units to regulate voltage and protect TVs from power fluctuations.
+They’re also used to prevent burnouts that may occur when there is a severe power sag or failure and the voltage drops – but UPS can preserve the power to your TV long enough for it to be turned off properly.

 More devices than you may expect now come with battery backup.
-However, small batteries have a tendency to vary wildly in in their projected life, frequently causing situations where the device has a dead battery in it during the real power crisis.
+However, small batteries have a tendency to vary wildly in their projected life, frequently causing situations where the device has a dead battery in it during the real power crisis.
 Alarm clocks, smoke detectors, etc. may need additional help, so if you connect them to a UPS, they are insured to operate well in case an electrical problem occurs.

 Most people who use cordless phones or other deluxe telephony units that require outlet power are in for a surprise in case of a power failure.
 Most of those devices are not backward compatible to allow the base function of answering and sending out calls to work unless regular power is coming to the device.
 The landline power system only sends enough power to be utilized by a simple corded phone.
 Having your complex phone device connected to UPS will permit you to have enough regular power coming to the phone to send and receive emergency messages.